neoreeps/surface-pro-3/README.md

 ## 4.2.0 Kernel

 I found that many of the SP3 features were enabled with no patches.
 In fact, the only thing missing was the camera and buttons.
-I've included a patch 'wily_sp3_mt.patch' to add these features to the wily kernel for use with vivid which also enables the touchpad as a touchpad instead of pointer.
+I've included a patch 'wily_surface.patch' to add these features to the wily kernel for use with vivid and wily which also enables the touchpad as a touchpad instead of pointer on multiple devices.

 - So far everything works, except power management
 - WiFi is rock solid
 - Added new patch which enables touchpad!

-### UPDATE - 151012
-Created a new SP3 patch which enables the touchpad ...

-MULTITOUCH WORKS!!!

-### UPDATE - 150928
-Built new kernel and updated patch for additional type keyboards.
-Hopefully this will work for everyone.
+- Patch has added support for SP4 typecover and Surface Book
+  - Camera PIDs added and keyboard PIDs

+NOTE: I don't have an SP4 or Surface Book so I don't know what's functional

 ### What doesn't work
 * power management - suspend still b0rk ... it's inconsistent for me ...

-## 3.19 Kernel
+## 3.19 Kernel (Don't use this ... it's here for historical reasons)

 A [Google Group](https://groups.google.com/forum/?hl=en#!forum/linux-surface) has also been created by another enthusiast to use as a discussion board for issues/successes when using Linux on SP3.
 This group, specifically the first post, is where I received much of this information, along with kernel bug [84651](https://bugzilla.kernel.org/show_bug.cgi?id=84651)